This blog was originally posted on LinkedIn on March 11, 2017.

 I always tweet out tips and do articles that show I know my stuff.
 I am constantly helping others too especially start ups and small business owners as I’ve been there and I know what it’s like having no marketing budget!
 This is the secret to success on social media.
 When you share your knowledge not only are you showing you are the expert, but you are also helping others learn.
 People buy from people so if they trust you, they will recommend you, buy from you and support you.
 You must be authentic though.
 I know the people who walk the walk.
 I know who the really good supportive people are.
 They are out there, silent, watching us. cheering us on from behind the screen but not necessarily commenting or engaging.
 You might be reading this now and yet you won’t comment.
 But I know you are out there!
 Thank you for your support.

 I wanted to learn more and more.
 I wanted to be the top twitter expert and also learn as much as I could from experts in other platforms.
 So now I have over 37k followers.
 I have created communities online on Twitter and Facebook.
 I have the Womensinspirenetwork.com and I founded the social media summit which is in it’s second year now thanks to Cogs and Marvel I found it so difficult to find an event that covered all of the social media platforms and an event where I could learn how to be better and get results for clients.
 So I created my own event!
-This year we have Mari Smith coming!
-(You should come, you can book here )
+This year we had Mari Smith come!

 I’m now one of the top influencers in Ireland on Social Media and am featured on many global lists such as this one Top 21 All star Twitter marketeers to follow and many others.
 I’m also a verified Twitter account!